-This post was originally published on LinkedIn on 12 Dec.
+Article originally published on LinkedIn, 12 Dec.
 2014

 As a practical step in supporting ebola messaging in West African languages (about which I wrote in September and October), a new initiative was launched in late October.
 Dubbed “Translating Hope – Health Education in African Languages,” it seeks to facilitate networking, information sharing, and collaboration for translation and other production of ebola information in the languages of the people directly affected and at risk from the current epidemic.